Calibrated Surrogate Losses for Adversarially Robust Classification: Simulation

 Linear models $f(x) = \theta^\top x + \theta_0$ are used, where $\theta$ and $\theta_0$ are learnable parameters.
-As surrogate losses, we use the ramp, sigmoid, logistic, and hinge losses, with the horizontal shift parameter $\beta = 0.2$.
-Batch gradient descent with the fixed step size $0.1$ is used in optimization, and 200 steps are run for each trial.
+As surrogate losses, we use the ramp, sigmoid, logistic, and hinge losses.
+Batch gradient descent with the fixed step size $0.01$ is used in optimization, and $\num{3000}$ steps are run for each trial.
 After every parameter update, the parameters are normalized to ensure $\|[\theta \; \theta_0]^\top\|_2 = 1$.

-The $\gamma$-robust 0-1 loss with $\gamma = 0.2$ is used as the target loss.
-For each trial, we use the minimum value of a surrogate loss on test data as a proxy to the Bayes $\phi$-risk, and subtract this value from every surrogate loss value in an optimization trajectory.
-This difference is a proxy for the surrogate excess risk.
-The same procedure is carried out for the $\gamma$-robust 0-1 loss on test data for the target excess risk.
-Then, the surrogate and target excess risks are shown in Figure~\ref{fig:result:twonorm}.
-50 trials are run for each random data realization.
+The robust 0-1 loss is used as the target loss.
+The Bayes risk for each surrogate loss and the robust 0-1 loss is numerically computed, which is used to compute the excess risk.
+The detail of numerical approximation of the Bayes risks is explained in Appendix~\ref{sec:simulation-results}.
+The surrogate and target excess risks are shown in Figure~\ref{fig:result}. $\num{20}$ trials are run for each data realization.

-As you can see from Figure~\ref{fig:result:twonorm}, optimization trajectories of calibrated surrogates (ramp and sigmoid) have target excess risks converging to zero, while those of convex surrogates (logistic and hinge) fail.
-This observation supports our theoretical findings in Theorems~\ref{thm:no-convex-calibrated-surrogate} and \ref{thm:calibration-condition}.
-Different values of $\beta$ were tried for the hinge and logistic losses, but the conclusions are not affected.
+As we can see from Figure~\ref{fig:result}, for both twonorm and advnorm, the optimization trajectories of the calibrated surrogates (the ramp and sigmoid) have target excess risks tending to zero, while the logistic loss fails.
+This observation agrees with our theoretical findings in Theorems~\ref{thm:no-convex-calibrated-surrogate} and \ref{thm:calibration-condition} for the logistic loss.
+As for the hinge loss, we observe that it achieves the near-optimal target excess risk on twonorm.
+This distribution does not satisfy Massart's condition for any $\xi > 0$, which suggests there might be a more general condition that guarantees calibration for certain convex losses.
+For advnorm, which does not satisfy Massart's condition, hinge fails to converge to zero target excess risk, most likely because $\P(Y=+1|x)$ changes more smoothly around $\frac{1}{2}$ for advnorm compared to twonorm. (see Figure~\ref{fig:posterior}).

-\subsection{Benchmark Data}
+Note again that even if a surrogate loss $\phi$ is $(\phi_\gamma,\calFlin)$-calibrated, it does not immediately imply $(\ell_\gamma,\calFlin)$-consistency as pointed out by \citet{Awasthi:2021}.
+Nonetheless, nonconvex calibrated surrogate losses are useful in practice as illustrated above, and the hinge loss may also perform reasonably when there is not too much noise near the decision boundary.

+\paragraph{Benchmark Data.}

-We compare the ramp, sigmoid, hinge, and logistic losses on the MNIST dataset.
-The results are shown in Table~\ref{tab:cropped}, where we can see that nonconvex losses, especially the ramp loss, outperform convex losses in terms of the $\gamma$-adversarially robust 0-1 loss.
-Simulation details and full results are shown in Appendix~\ref{sec:simulation-results}.
+We compare the ramp, sigmoid, hinge, and logistic losses on MNIST.
+The results are shown in Table~\ref{tab:cropped}, where we see that nonconvex losses, especially the ramp loss, outperform convex losses in terms of the robust 0-1 loss.
+Details and full results appear in Appendix~\ref{sec:simulation-results}.